 I consider myself a holistic counselor.
 This means that I take the whole person in their entirety, not simply symptoms, into consideration in our work together.

 As a Somatic (body oriented) counselor I consider the importance of your felt experiences and how they impact you.
-I engage the power of mindfulness, or the practice of self-awareness, which builds bridges in different parts of the brain, and allows for new possibilities in emotional patterns and access to new choices.
+I engage the power of mindfulness, or the practice of self-awareness, which builds bridges in different parts of the brain, and allows for new possibilities in emotional patterns and access to new choices

-My approach to counseling considers each unique individuals needs.
-I have a background and training in different areas.
 I don’t have a one-size fits all approach to what I do.
 I offer support and acceptance for what each person brings to counseling and what their needs are.
 I consider humans not to be pieces and parts but an interconnected whole.
 I have a variety of tools and strategies to assist in understanding what is happening and then taking action.

 Background & Education

-I have my Bachelor of Science Degree from Northern Arizona University where I studied psychology.
+I earned my Bachelor of Science Degree from Northern Arizona University where I studied psychology.
 Combining a love and healing powers of the wilderness for therapy was a dream since my late teens.
 Upon graduating I fulfilled that dream and I became an Outward Bound wilderness instructor.
 I spent three years doing wilderness therapy with adjudicated youth and their families.

-I then attended The Heartwood Institute and studied massage and holistic health.
+I attended The Heartwood Institute and studied massage and holistic health.
 I have been a bodyworker for many years and have extensive training in Craniosacral therapy and the functioning of the nervous system.
 Many years of working with people and their bodies inspired me to gain further training in how to support people in their healing process.

 - 1996 Bachelors of Science-Northern Arizona University